 The UPC can sanction non-compliant parties with a recurring penalty proportionate to the importance of the order to be enforced.

-A patent mediation and arbitration centre will be established in Ljubliana and Lisbon, and a list drawn up of mediators and arbitrators.
+A patent mediation and arbitration centre will be established in Ljubljana and Lisbon, and a list drawn up of mediators and arbitrators.

-Any natural or legal person “who is concerned by a patent” may bring a revocation action.
-It is not yet clear exactly what is meant by the term “concerned”.
+Any natural or legal person may bring a revocation action.

 Any lawyer authorised to practise before a court of a contracting Member State and any suitably qualified European Patent Attorney may represent a party before the UPC.